Inequality in Germany

-According to data from the World Bank, Germany has the 14th lowest Gini coefficient in the world.
+According to data from the World Bank, Germany has the 14th lowest Gini coefficient regarding income in the world.
 However, since the mid-1990s, income, gender and social inequality in Germany has been rising.

 History

 Many of the inequalities that Germany is experiencing today can be traced back to the reunification of East and West Germany.
 It was during this time that Eastern German manufacturing and social constructs lagged behind that of the west.
 East German policies mainly reflected that of a communist nation since they were being funded and governed by a communist Russian regime.
 As a result of these policies and regulatory practices, manufacturing in the east struggled during reunification, contributing to the current geographical divide.
 The gap in manufacturing technology between East and West Germany led to the demise of many East German businesses, leaving many eastern Germans unemployed.

 Income and wealth inequality

 Since the 1980s, income inequality in Germany has been rising.
 According to the German think-tank DIW, a typical citizen in the upper 1% of earnings in Germany holds a personal wealth of at least 800,000 euros ($1.09 million), whilst over 25% of all adults have either no wealth or negative wealth due to debt.
 Germany's Gini coefficient was 0.78 in 2012, compared with 0.68 in France, 0.61 in Italy and 0.45 in Slovakia.
 A geographical inequality has also been found between the areas of Germany previously known as East Germany and West Germany; on average, an adult in former West Germany has assets worth 94,000 Euros, as compared to a typical adult in the former communist East Germany with just over 40,000 Euros.